seanxuxx/End-to-End-RAG/README.md

   --temperature TEMPERATURE
   --top_p TOP_P
   --repetition_penalty REPETITION_PENALTY
-  --do_sample           Nothing will happen when including this flag --not_do_sample       Include this flag to disable do_sampling for pipeline generation --few_shot            Nothing will happen when including this flag --add_few_shot        Include this flag to enable few-shot learning
+  --not_do_sample       Include this flag to disable do_sampling for pipeline generation --few_shot            Include this flag to enable few-shot learning
 ```

 # Assignment Handout